heiswayi/heiswayi.nrird.com/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/72b75a51-a71b-4941-90c1-804ad0674f9f/deploy-status)](https://app.netlify.com/sites/heiswayi-nrird-techblog/deploys)

-This is a source code repository for https://heiswayi.nrird.com, Heiswayi Nrird's Website.
-It is a static site and deployed by [Netlify](https://www.netlify.com/).
+This is a source code repository for https://heiswayi.nrird.com, Heiswayi Nrird's Personal Website.
+It is a static site and deployed using [Netlify](https://www.netlify.com/).

 ### Setup